yasmin-aumeeruddy/action-test/instructions/guide-microprofile-health/README.md

 {: codeblock}

  URL to find
-While the server is running, navigate to the http://localhost:9080/health[http://localhost:9080/health^] URL to find the aggregated liveness and readiness health reports on the two services.
+the aggregated liveness and readiness health reports on the two services.

 You can also navigate to the